mutations/wait-for-netlify-action/README.md

 ### `deploy_timeout`

-Optional — The amount of time to spend waiting on the Netlify deployment to respond with a "ready" status.
+Optional — The amount of time to spend waiting on the Netlify deployment to complete the build phase.
 Defaults to 300 seconds.

 ### `readiness_timeout`